csyben/PYRO-NN-Layers/README.rst

 PYRO-NN-Layers
 ========

-Python Reconstruction Operators in Machine Learning (PYRO-NN-Layers) brings state-of-the-art reconstruction algorithm to neural network integrated into Tensorflow.
-This Repository contains the actual Layer implementation as CUDA kernels and the necessary C++ Information Control Classes according to Tensorflow API.
+Python Reconstruction Operators in Machine Learning (PYRO-NN-Layers) brings state-of-the-art reconstruction algorithms to neural networks integrated into Tensorflow.
+This repository contains the actual Layer implementation as CUDA kernels and the necessary C++ information control classes according to the Tensorflow API.

 For convenient use of the layers also install https://github.com/csyben/PYRO-NN

-The publication can be found under (https://frameworkpaper)
+If you find this helpful, please cite ....The publication can be found under (https://frameworkpaper)

 Installation